kyverno/KDP/proposals/cleanup.md

 - **Date Format**: The label's date format is adjusted from 2022-08-04T00:30:00Z to 2022-08-04T003000Z to comply with validation webhooks.

-- **Informer Factory**: Custom informers ensure graceful controller shutdown and prevent resource leaks.
+- **Informers**: Custom informers ensure graceful controller and informer shutdown and prevent resource leaks.

 - **Discovery API**: A discovery API identifies resources supporting necessary verbs (get, list, delete) and skips non-compliant resources.

 - **Permissions**: The auth package validates service account permissions for watch, list, and delete operations.

-- **Controller Management**: Logic tracks resource creation, deletion, and changes in RBAC permissions, managing individual controllers.
+- **Controller Management**: Logic tracks resource creation, deletion which is event based, and changes in RBAC permissions, managing individual controllers these are interval based.

 - **Graceful Shutdown**: Cancellable context is utilized for controllers and workers to ensure graceful shutdown.